 Purpose: The overall purpose of this study is to determine whether providing cash transfers to young women and their household, conditional on school attendance, reduces young women's risk of acquiring Human Immunodeficiency Virus (HIV).
 The overall goal of the Conditional Cash Transfer (CCT) intervention is to reduce structural barriers to education with the goal of increasing school attendance of young women, thereby decreasing their HIV risk.
 Design: A Phase III individually randomized design for assessing conditional cash transfers.
 Study Population: Conditional Cash Transfer: Young women ages 13-20 years, living in approximately 24 villages in South Africa who are enrolled in high school grades 8, 9, 10 or 11 during recruitment.
 The parents/legal guardians of these young women in the CCT.
 2) Focus group discussions (FGDs), in-depth interviews (IDIs), and Case Studies: Young women and young men in the same school grades of young women in the study.
 Teachers/educators, and community members living in the study villages.
-Study Size: Approximately 2900 young women.
-Approximately 2900 parents/legal guardians (only 1 parent/guardian) of the young women.
+Study Size: Approximately 2500 young women.
+Approximately 2500 parents/legal guardians (only 1 parent/guardian) of the young women.
 Qualitative data collection activities to occur annually or biannually.
 Approximately 30 case studies with young women in study (both arms).
 Focus group discussions: approximately 12 groups of teachers/educators; approximately 18 groups of study girls; approximately 12 groups of young men in grades 8-11.
 Intervention: In the intervention, young women and their households will be randomized in 1:1 ratio to receive monthly cash transfer payments, conditional on the young woman attending school, or to the control arm.
 Young women will be recruited at the beginning of grades 8 through 11 in the first year of the study.

 FGDs and case studies with study participants, young men and teachers will add contextual data for understanding the acceptability and effectiveness of the intervention.
 Duration and Follow-up: The study will last approximately 4 years.
-Screening and enrollment of young women and parent/legal guardians are expected to take place during approximately the first 5 months of study.
 Assessments for the young women and parent/legal guardians will take place at baseline and at 12, 24, and 36 months post-baseline (except for young women who are in the 11 th grade at enrollment who will be in the study for only two years).
+An additional assessment will be conducted near the end of the school year for young women who are graduating or at the end of the school year December 2014, whichever comes first.
+Young women whose most recent visit date is after September 30 will not have this additional Graduation Visit.
 Primary Objectives: 1) To determine whether young women who are randomized to receive CCTs conditional on school attendance have a lower incidence of HIV infection over time compared to young women who are not randomized to receive cash transfers.
 Secondary Objectives: 1) To determine whether young women who are randomized to receive CCTs conditional on school attendance have a lower incidence of Herpes Simplex Virus type 2 (HSV-2) infections over time compared to young women who are not randomized to receive cash transfers.
 2) To determine whether young women who receive the CCTs report less unprotected sex, fewer number of sexual partners, younger male partners, an older age of coital debut, a lower incidence of self-reported pregnancy, and greater school attendance compared to young women who do not receive the cash transfers.
 Primary Endpoint: HIV incidence Secondary Endpoints: HSV-2 incidence Number of self-reported unprotected sex acts in past 3 months Number of sexual partners Age difference with partner Age of coital debut Self-reported pregnancy School attendance